tangger2000/MARS/README.md

    ```

 3. Set up environment variables:
-   - Copy `.env.example` to `.env`
-   - Fill in the required API keys and configuration settings
+   - Fill in the required API keys and configuration settings in `constant.py`

 4. Run the backend server:
    ```